dotnet/cli/Documentation/general/cli-ux-guidelines.md

 .NET Core Command-Line Tools UX Guidelines
 -------------------------------------------

-This document will cover the CLI UX guidelines that anyone adding or suggesting a new command should take into consideration.
-It does not deal with implementation details.
-The main goal of the document is to provide guidelines for new authors that wish to make pull requests and add new functionalities and commands to the .NET Core command line tools (CLI).
+This document outlines the User Experience (UX) of the .NET Core command lline tools (CLI).These guideliens are intended for anyone that wants to add a new command to the CLI.

 The guidelines presented in this document have been adopted to provide a clear and concise command line syntax that is easy to learn, remember and work with, and that has an added benefit